 By Sara Calabro

-Do you really want to impress your Valentine this year?
+Do you want to really impress your Valentine this year?
 Looking for a meaningful way to express your love without breaking the bank?
-Then forget the flowers, chocolates and diamonds.
-It’s time to celebrate Valentine’s Day acupuncture style.
+Then forget the flowers, chocolates, and diamonds.
+Valentine’s Day celebrated acupuncture-style trumps them all.

 The Valentine’s Day acupressure massage